 Lifestyles Editor: Eliza Dumais

-Exploring outside our company fonts, I was able to introduce a new typeface — Aequitas to the Refinery29.com site.
-Aequitas Bold was the perfect serif font that achieved a perfect encyclopedic aesthetic, while adding an element of playfulness that compliments the organic curves of the illustrations.
+Outside R29's company fonts, I introduced a new typeface — Aequitas to this project, which brought in an encyclopedic aesthetic while adding an element of playfulness that compliments the organic curves of the illustrations.

-I brought on the illustrator River Cousin, with his incredible hyper-realism meets surrealism aesthetic that was perfect for this feature.
+I brought on illustrator, River Cousin, who has an incredible hyper-realism meets surrealism aesthetic that was perfect for this feature.

-Experimenting with neon yellow as an unconventional highlight colour brought a new sense of life to these illustrations, and helped the illustrations feel vibrant on three background colours: dark green (nocturnal), golden tan (the light) and hot pink on sienna.
+Neon yellow is used as an unconventional highlight colour, which brought a new sense of life and helped these illustrations look vibrant on three background colours: dark green (nocturnal), golden tan (the light) and pale pink.

 By varying the sizes of the grids on the microsite, opportunities were provided for some of these herbs to be prominently featured.
 Here is the final microsite for desktop and mobile.
 Check it out live on Refinery29 here.

-To promote the microsite, I designed a series of different banners that appeared across Refinery29.com, including on the homepage banner.
+To promote the microsite, I also designed a series of banners that appeared across Refinery29.com, including on the homepage.